luontola/retrolambda/README.md

       Output directory into where the generated class files are written.
       Defaults to same as retrolambda.inputDir

+  retrolambda.classpathFile
+      File listing the classpath entries.
+      Alternative to retrolambda.classpath for avoiding the command line length limit.
+The file must list one file per line with UTF-8 encoding.

   retrolambda.includedFiles
       List of files to process, instead of processing all files.
       This is useful for a build tool to support incremental compilation.